Kallb123/NewTabRedux/README.md

 2. Open the Firefox `Addons` page by using the menu in the top right or by visiting [about:addons](about:addons)
 3. Click the settings icon in the top right and select `Install Add-on From File...`
 4. Navigate to the xpi file you downloaded in step 1 and select it
-5. Accept any prompt to install the add-on
+5. Accept any prompt to install the add-on.

 You may or may not want the extension to work in Incognito mode, this can be toggled by going into the extension Details page.